 Legacy System Modernization: How to Transform the Enterprise for Digital Future

 Do you remember the last time you used a pager?
 Probably, it was in the late ’90s.
 But the technology is not as dead as you might have thought.
-In fact, your own life might depend on it as 90 percent of hospitals surveyed by HIMSS Analytics “rely on pagers as a cost of doing business.”
+In fact, your own life might depend on it as pagers remain a mainstay communication device in healthcare.

-Aside from being outdated, pager technology is a huge source of expense, costing a hospital on average around $180,000 per year.
+Aside from being outdated, pager technology is a huge source of expense.
 So why is it still so widely used?

 The answer is simple: Some systems are just hard to replace – especially the ones that handle vital business processes within an organization.